oliveoctagon/oliveoctagon.github.io/_posts/2025-11-07-get-ready-for-dora-2025-year-end.md

   - Invalid EUID codes (these are harder for reporters to check so care must be taken when completing the data)
   - Missing mandatory fields

-The above issues can generally be highlighted early to reporter by running the a high-quality set of validation tests on reporting packages before submission.
+The above issues can generally be highlighted early to reporters by running a high-quality set of validation tests on reporting packages before submission.

 What should companies do to prepare for year end 2025?
 ---